SFUSatClub/KiCad-Lib/README.md

 # KiCad-Lib
 Schematic and footprint component library for KiCad EDA tool.
 Use this library for all satellite KiCad schematic and layouts by adding this repository as a git submodule.
+Component datasheets should be present in the "Doc" file with the same name as the footprint or symbol that it is associated with.

 # Normal Usage
 Go to the KiCad-Lib folder in your KiCad project folder.
 Create a branch on your local repositry: